OHDSI/TheBookOfOhdsi/Characterization.md

 * How long are persons in this database observed for?
 * What is the proportion of persons having a {treatment, condition, procedure, etc} recorded/prescribed over time?

 These database-level descriptive statistics also help a researcher to understand what data may be missing in a database.
-Chapter \@ref(DataQuality) goes into further detail on data quality. \index{characterization!database Level}
+Chapter \@ref(DataQuality) goes into further detail on data quality. \index{characterization!database level}

 ## Cohort characterization